seth-lewis/ocp-playbook/README.md

 # ocp-playbook v0.1.0
 Ansible Playbook for Installing OCP on vSphere, version 0.1.0.
-Expect scripts included to change
+Expect included playbooks to change frequently prior to 1.0.0.

 ## Notes
 1. This playbook will not "provision" any resources, it will "configure" resources that you have already provisioned